Skip to content

 What it's like

-You would make sure that systems like lighting, water and heating work well and save energy for people who live or work in a building.
+You would make sure that systems such as lighting, water and heating work well and save energy for people who live or work in a building.

 You’d design, install and service the systems used in buildings like offices and shops.

-You would be responsible for the heating and ventilation, hot and cold water systems, lighting, electrical cabling and telecommunications networks inside a building like an office block.
+You would be responsible for the heating and ventilation, hot and cold water systems, lighting, electrical cabling and telecommunications networks inside a building, such as an office block.

 You may be involved in the design and installation of systems or oversee their maintenance once up and running.